fruitsamples/CurrentAddress/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS

+1.1 Upgraded project to build with the iOS 4.0 SDK.
 1.0 Initial version published.

 ===========================================================================
-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.